 Andrew’s photography includes images using large format film cameras and digital SLRs from both Nikon and Canon.
-Andrew Kearns photography can be viewed on his Andrew Kearns Flickr page.
+Andrew Kearns’s photography can be viewed on his Andrew Kearns Flickr page.

-Supplementing his television career, astronomy and planetary science continue to have a strong interest for Frank since age three.
+Supplementing his television career, astronomy and planetary science continued to have a strong interest for Frank since age three.
 In high school, he interned in the planetary geology department at Arizona State University in addition to receiving ninth and sixth place honors with the National Outstanding Young Astronomer Award.
-He has built three telescopes, published in Sky and Telescope magazine and was invited three times as an educational guest astronomer at Sossusvlei Desert Lodge in Namibia.
-Besides astronomy and film, his interest also include skiing, mountain biking, climbing, canyoneering, backpacking and ice hockey.
+He has built three telescopes, published in Sky and Telescope magazine, and was invited three times as an educational guest astronomer at Sossusvlei Desert Lodge in Namibia.
+Besides astronomy and film, his interest also includes skiing, mountain biking, climbing, canyoneering, backpacking, and ice hockey.

 Frank was accepted into the Petrified Forest National Park’s Artist-in-Residence program for nightscape photography in May of 2016.
 His aim was to capture highlights of the park as the object of attention with the night sky as a backdrop.
 The month-long opportunity gave Frank a chance to explore in-depth and photograph many backcountry destinations.

 Gary Ladd is a freelance photographer specializing in the wilderness interior of the Grand Canyon, the pristine sandstone landscapes surrounding Lake Powell, and the slickrock terrains of Vermilion Cliffs National Monument.
 Until 2012 his camera of choice was a 4×5 field camera.
 Digital now dominates.